ansible/ansible/docs/docsite/rst/community/index.rst

 Welcome to the Ansible Community Guide!

 The purpose of this guide is to teach you everything you need to know about being a contributing member of the Ansible community.
-All types of contributions are welcome, and necessary to Ansible's continued success.
+All types of contributions are welcome and necessary to Ansible's continued success.

 This page outlines the most common situations and questions that bring readers to this section.
 If you prefer a traditional table of contents, there's one at the bottom of the page.